 When the weather outside is too frightful for even a grocery store run, there are certain foods we like to keep stocked in our pantry.
 They keep well and become warming, satisfying meals so you don't have to leave the house and suit up in scarves and funny-looking hats.

 "Frozen sliced bialys that I put in the toaster with cheese, either generic American cheese slices or small chunks of serious cheese.
 The cheese gets all melt-y and gooey, and combined with the crunchy bialy, it's an insanely satisfying comfort food just right for a snowy day." —Ed Levine

 "I keep bags of cryovacked udon noodles in my fridge.
 They last for several months are ready eat in a few minutes, and are much better than instant ramen.
 Unfortunately, the soup base they come with isn't that great, so I also have a carton of concentrated tsuyu soup base.
 You can buy it in Japanese markets, and it also lasts for months.

 "When there's brrrrr-worthy weather outside my door, I like to stay inside, head to the kitchen, and break into our barley stash.
 One of my favorite warm-me-up comfort foods is the mushroom-barley soup at Veselka, the 24-hour Ukranian diner in NYC that's a bit of an institution here in the Big Apple.
 Thanks to the Veselka Cookbook, I can make a reasonable approximation at home — no bundling up required.
-You can find the recipe here on the blog Flavour of the Week.
-Or you can try my other favorite recipe using this grain: Barley Soup al Verde (pictured here)." —Adam Kuban
+You can find the recipe here on the blog Flavour of the Week." —Adam Kuban

 Dried Pasta and Corn Kernels